-Indeed, Chenin Blanc’s defining characteristic is its ability to maintain freshness and good acidity in warmer climates, making it the favorite of winemakers in South Africa, and increasingly California, where a growing number of estates are producing structured, age-worthy examples.
-But on the flip-side, this noble grape requires very careful management – left unchecked, Chenin Blanc will ripen to massive yields in warmer zones, producing drinkable but utterly nondescript wine.
-However, serious producers like Ken Forrester and DeMorgenzon in Stellenbosch are today doing very special things with old bush vine Chenin that has been dry-farmed.
-Their wines are among the best examples of Chenin the world – complex, profound and still amazing value.
+Indeed, Chenin Blanc’s defining characteristic is its ability to maintain freshness and good acidity in warmer climates, making it the favorite of winemakers in South Africa.
+It is increasingly California, where a growing number of estates are producing structured, age-worthy examples.
+But on the flip-side, this noble grape requires prudent management – left unchecked, Chenin Blanc will ripen to massive yields in warmer zones, producing drinkable but utterly nondescript wine.
+However, serious producers like Ken Forrester and DeMorgenzon in Stellenbosch are today doing extraordinary things with old bush vine Chenin that has been dry-farmed.
+Their wines are among the best examples of Chenin in the world – complex, profound, and still amazing value.

-Of course, despite its proliferation in South Africa and California, Chenin Blanc remains a signature grape of the Loire Valley.
+Despite its proliferation in South Africa and California, Chenin Blanc remains a signature grape of the Loire Valley.
 It has been grown around the town of Angers on the Loire for centuries, perhaps for more than a millennium.
-Yet today it still varies enormously in both style and quality, with winemakers managing to coax out brilliant still wines, sparkling wines and exceptionally long-lived sweet wines out of Chenin Blanc.
-In cooler climates, Chenin is usually associated with flavors of apple and quince, rising to more topical fruit characteristics and the delightful notes of flowers, damp straw and honey found in the best dessert wines of the Loire.
+Today, it still varies enormously in both style and quality, with winemakers managing to coax out brilliant still wines, sparkling wines, and exceptionally long-lived sweet wines out of Chenin Blanc.
+In cooler climates, Chenin is usually associated with apple and quince flavors, rising to more tropical fruit characteristics and the delightful notes of flowers, damp straw, and honey found in the best dessert wines of the Loire.

-Nevertheless, the most striking quality of these wines is their longevity; dessert wine Chenic Blanc, produced from noble rot (botrytis) can easily rival the best of Sauternes in depth of flavor and elegance, merging layers of molten honey and crisp, dancing acidity.
+Nevertheless, these wines’ most striking quality is their longevity; dessert wine Chenin Blanc, produced from noble rot (botrytis), can easily rival the best of Sauternes in depth of flavor and elegance merging layers of molten honey and crisp, dancing acidity.
 Top examples from Coteaux du Layon and Quarts de Chaume can be exceptional between fifty and 100-plus years bottle age.
 After decades of being ignored by collectors, these wines are now in demand, their price better reflecting the sheer class, not to mention the expense of making them.

-Speaking of which, despite the advances in oenology and winery technology, many chateau of the Loire still make Chenin in the traditional way: simply crush, press, clarify the juice, ferment in stainless steel, wooden vats or fiber glass and bottle after some lees-stirring.
+Speaking of which, despite the advances in enology and winery technology, many chateaux of the Loire still make Chenin in the traditional way: crush, press, clarify the juice, ferment in stainless steel, wooden vats or fiberglass, and bottle after some lees-stirring.
 No oak, no cutting-edge equipment, no sophistication.

 The result is something that emerges like a butterfly from its chrysalis.
-Often shy, taut and steely when young, Chenin gradually gains in richness over time, developing exquisite flavors and aromas of honeysuckle, quince and white flowers.
+Often shy, taut, and steely when young, Chenin gradually gains richness over time, developing exquisite flavors and aromas of honeysuckle, quince, and white flowers.

 But at the other end of the spectrum, one can also find delicious sparkling wine in the shape of Crémant de Loire.
-Using Chenin Blanc as the base for an excellent value, traditional method sparkler, top Crémant from Saumur is delicious and a nice alternative to Champagne.
-Don’t expect bucket loads of complexity, instead relish the freshness and vibrancy of this underrated fizz.
-The perfect start to any celebration.
+Using Chenin Blanc as the base for an excellent value, traditional method sparkler, Saumur’s top Crémant is delicious and a nice alternative to Champagne.
+Don’t expect bucket loads of complexity, instead relish the freshness and vibrancy of this underrated fizz—the perfect start to any celebration.

 1. De Morgenzon – Reserve Chenin Blanc